-This confirms while in a no-deal Brexit, the legal requirement to comply with FMD would be removed, but given the global nature of falsified medicines and the fact that the UK remains a major part of the pharmaceutical sector, the UK would have to consider adopting pack serialisation in order to maintain its reputation as a safe part of the medicines supply chain.
+This confirms while in a no-deal Brexit, the legal requirement to comply with FMD would be removed, but given the global nature of falsified medicines and the fact that the UK remains a major part of the pharmaceutical sector, the UK would consider adopting its own pack serialisation system in order to maintain its reputation as a safe part of the medicines supply chain.

 Implications for pharmacy contractors and contracts for FMD systems

 The UK Community Pharmacy FMD Working Group advises pharmacy contractors that uncertainties related to Brexit mean that all pharmacies need to carefully consider which FMD system they choose to verify the authenticity of the medicines they supply from 9th February 2019.

 The group recommends that whatever system pharmacies choose, they ensure that termination of the contract without penalties is possible, in the circumstance there is no workable UK FMD repository following Brexit.